ka4ep/Lexical.Localization/docs/IAssetKey/Plurality/README.md

 </details>
 <br/>

-Xml file with plurality for numeric argument {0} only.
+Xml file with plurality for the numeric argument {0}.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>